Arranging Pop Horn Parts In Logic Pro X

 Arranging Pop Horns Explained

-If you are interested in learning more, I’ve put together a 90-minute series of video tutorials exploring various permutations and approaches to arranging pop horn parts.
+If you are interested in learning more, I’ve put together a 90-minute series of video tutorials exploring various permutations and approaches to arranging pop horn parts in Logic Pro X.

 Check them out here: